tlambert03/MOSAICpy/README.rst

 window by dragging and dropping, enabled, disabled, added, and removed.
-A set and order of ImgProcessors, along with a target data directory, is referred to as a "plan" and controlled by the :code:`llspy.processplan.ProcessPlan` class (which can do some validity checking and make assertions about the order of processors).
+A set and order of ImgProcessors, along with a target data directory, is referred to as a "plan" and controlled by the :code:`mosaicpy.processplan.ProcessPlan` class (which can do some validity checking and make assertions about the order of processors).
 Plans can be saved, recalled, and (hopefully) shared.